 Middle School & High School Bell Choirs

 Well-rounded….she can do anything...that is Heather Stewart!
-Sewing – did you see her creative quilt piece for the Baker’s quilt....she bakes and decorates cakes...she leads the PTO at Fredericktown Elementary...she directs the Youth handbells...she performs in the Wesley Ringers handbells...she plays flute for our worship service...but the most important role in her life is that of wife to Curt and mother to Hannah, Cord and Chase.
+Sewing – did you see her creative quilt piece for the Baker’s quilt....she bakes and decorates cakes...she leads the PTO at Fredericktown Elementary...she directs the Youth handbells...she performs in the Wesley Ringers handbells...she plays flute for our worship service...but the most important role in her life is that of mother to Hannah, Cord and Chase.
 Heather considers her children her greatest gifts and is very proud of them.

 In 1987, Heather’s family moved to Mount Vernon from Illinois.
 They had been trekking to Mount Vernon to visit her grandparents at least once a year since she was a baby.
 Heather’s family moved a lot during her growing up years so having roots and staying in one place has meant a lot to her.
 Her family was a big influence in her life.
 She especially loved spending time with her grandpa, Dr. Charles F. White, D.V.M.
 She loved to assist him as he doctored all kinds of animals.
 Presently, she has two dogs, Daisy, a big bloodhound, Oscar, a little puggle (part pug/part beagle) and Pretty, big spoiled tiger cat.
 When she started college she leaned towards being a veterinarian.
 She took chemistry, physics and calculus...but her favorite class was music history.